erikson84/TopicModelsFreeAssociation/README.md

 A tese está licenciada sob os termos Creative Commons [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.txt).

-A base de dados do *corpus* e os metadados são de uso privativo e só podem ser utilizados para outros fim sob estrita autorização do autor.
+A base de dados do *corpus*, os metadados e os dados das associações (o conteúdo do diretório 'Data') são de uso exclusivo para reprodução dos resultados e só podem ser utilizados para outros fim sob estrita autorização do autor.

+The *corpus* document-term matrix dataset, metadata and association data (the content of the 'Data' folder) are meant to be used exclusively for results reproduction.
+The data cannot be used for any other end unless the author formally authorizes it.